-Ecology is working neighborhood by neighborhood to replace soil in qualifying residential yards in the Tacoma smelter plume area.
+We're working neighborhood-by-neighborhood to replace soil in qualifying residential yards in the Tacoma Smelter Plume area.
 We will contact you to discuss options when we reach your neighborhood.

 For news on the Yard Program’s accomplishments and upcoming work, visit the Yard Program updates page.

 We start the planning process a year before soil replacement takes place.
 Planning for cleanup takes several months and the contractor has the whole contract period to complete soil replacement.
 We qualify yards by reviewing soil sampling results and evaluating the property during our first visit.

 Some properties or portions of yards might not qualify for soil replacement due to steep slopes, retaining walls, and other areas that are excluded from cleanup.
 We don't remove soil around trees or large plantings, rock walls, ponds, or under pavement or decks.
 To learn more, read our excluded areas handout.

 When we're ready to start the planning process, we mail a letter to property owners inviting them to participate and attend a program orientation meeting.

 Watch our three part video:

 - How to care for your new lawn

 Vashon presentation (December 11, 2018)